-Kekoa is in a safe location now and we are committed to bringing her back to her original glory and beyond.
+Kekoa remains in a safe location on Hansen Beach and we are committed to bringing her back to her original glory and beyond.
 We know that she is a thread that connects so many of us around the world and an integral part of St John.
 All exterior repairs have been made, we are getting ready to paint, install new engines, etc etc!!

-We cannot thank everyone enough for all of the overwhelming support we have received over the past three months.
+We cannot thank everyone enough for all of the overwhelming support we have received over the past year.
 Your encouragement and financial support are making it possible to move through these challenging times.